openjs-foundation/summit/SESSION_FACILITATOR_GUIDE.md

 - [ ] Chair/facilitator syncs up with participants and note-takers.
 - [ ] Action items are posted as a comment in summit issues and linked to in the relevant repos.
+- [ ] Relevant teams and working groups are pinged using Github mentions.
+Note that teams not originally involved in the session may now need to be looped in if it became relevant during the session.